THE BATE COLLECTION

 Q. How can I get Bate Collection postcards, sound recordings, or other merchandise?

-A. You can purchase Bate merchandising by visiting the museum shop or by contacting the Bate by telephone on 01865 276139 or by email on firstname.lastname@example.org.
-We cannot accept credit cards, payment must be made by cheque or banker's order in GB pounds.
+A. You can purchase Bate merchandising by visiting the museum shop HERE or by contacting the Bate by telephone on 01865 276139 or by email on firstname.lastname@example.org.
+We accept credit cards payments.
 For further details check our contact page.

 Q. How do I get permission to inspect an instrument or study archives?